ibm-cloud-architecture/refarch-integration/docs/icp/troubleshooting.md

-# Troubleshooting in ICP
+# Troubleshouting in ICP

 This note regroups a set of things we have met during our work on kubernetes and ICP.

-Update 3/26/2019 for ICP 2.1..

 * The Kubernetes [official troubleshooting docs](https://kubernetes.io/docs/getting-started-guides/ubuntu/troubleshooting/)